 Conclusion:

 This study confirms that education is a primary catalyst for successful ageing among senior citizens in Mangalore.
 Educational attainment goes beyond academic knowledge; it serves as a critical resource that enhances physical health, financial security, and mental resilience.
 While the elderly in this region demonstrate a positive level of well-being, targeted interventions are necessary to address the digital divide and mobility issues.
 By integrating lifelong learning into the social work framework, policymakers and practitioners can ensure that ageing is a period of continued growth, independence, and social contribution rather than decline.

+Xxxxx Recommendations

 References